codeforamerica/cityhow/wp-content/plugins/jetpack/readme.txt

 * Simple, concise stats with no additional load on your server.
 Previously provided by [WordPress.com Stats](http://wordpress.org/extend/plugins/stats/).
 * Email subscriptions for your blog's posts and your post's comments.
 * Social networking enabled comment system.
+* Monitor and manage your site's activity with Notifications in your Toolbar and on WordPress.com.
 * Simple, Akismet-backed contact forms.
 * The [WP.me URL shortener](http://wp.me/sf2B5-shorten).
 * Hovercard popups for your commenters via [Gravatar](http://gravatar.com/).
 * Easily embedded media from popular sites like YouTube, Digg, and Vimeo.
+* The ability to post to your blog from any email client.
+* Integration with and automatic posting to your favorite social networks including Twitter, Facebook, Tumblr, and LinkedIn.
 * For the Math geeks, a simple way to include beautiful mathematical expressions on your site.
 * A widget for displaying recent tweets.
 Previously provided by [Wickett Twitter Widget](http://wordpress.org/extend/plugins/wickett-twitter-widget/)
 * Your readers can easily share your posts via email or their favorite social networks.
 Previously provided by the [Sharedaddy](http://wordpress.org/extend/plugins/sharedaddy/) WordPress plugin.